wwivbbs/docs/wwivbbslist.md

-# WWIV BBS Listing as of 15 August 2015
+# WWIV BBS Listing as of 24 September 2015
 ```
 =-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-
  WWIVNet :